 The Bank operates in an environment of changing global regulation, inter alia, an extra-territorial enforcement activity is conducted with respect to reporting duties and the payment of taxes of customers who manage their accounts outside their country of residence.
 In view of this global trend, the Bank is managing the risk involved in maintaining accounts of foreign residents, with an emphasis on the risk that such accounts include funds and assets arising from tax evasions or from income that had not been reported as required to the tax authorities in Israel or abroad in particular.

-The Bank is implementing the requirements applying to it following changes in regulation and enforcement, including, inter alia, the Amendment to the Income Tax Ordinance (No. 227), the Amendment to the Anti-Money Laundering Act (No. 16), update of Proper Conduct of Banking Business Directive No. 411 in the matter of "Management of prohibition of money laundering and finance of terror risks", enactment of Income Tax Regulations (Implementation of the FATCA agreement) and Income Tax Regulations (Application of a uniform Standard for reporting and examination of the propriety of information regarding financial accounts), which establish procedures for the automated exchange of information regarding financial accounts (CRS), published by the Organization for Economic Cooperation and Development (OECD).
+The Bank is preparing for the implementation of the requirements applying to it following changes in regulation and enforcement, including, inter alia, the Amendment to the Income Tax Ordinance (No. 227), the Amendment to the Anti-Money Laundering Act (No. 16), update of Proper Conduct of Banking Business Directive No. 411 in the matter of "avoiding money laundering and the finance of terror and customers identification", enactment of Income Tax Regulations (Implementation of the FATCA agreement) and Income Tax Regulations (Application of a uniform Standard for reporting and examination of the propriety of information regarding financial accounts), which establish procedures for the automated exchange of information regarding financial accounts (CRS), published by the Organization for Economic Cooperation and Development (OECD).